-Offset blocks can be used, if necessary, to align with overhead framing before running the vertical DM chimney outer casing and liner.
+Offset blocks can be used, if necessary, to align with over- head framing before running the vertical DM chimney outer casing and liner.

 NOTE: Support the third offset down to footings and at each third offset block thereafter.
+Always support the last offset block in a sequence for full support of the DM chimney where it returns to vertical.